bottlebird/sport_analytics-lasso-xgboost/README.md

 ## Fit a restricted linear regression model selecting only the predictors with significance
 <br />
 Five predictors with p value under 0.05 were selected to fit a linear regression model.
-The insample and out-of-sample 𝑅! are 0.4337 and 0.42496 respectively.
-The accuracy of in-sampleprediction has worsened, whereas that of out-of-sample has improved slightly.
-These poor results are unexpected, considering only the predictors with high significance were selected to fit the model.

 <br /><br />
 In-sample coefficients and 𝑅^2 Out-of-sample 𝑅^2<br />
 capture of result